-Marie-Camille is a Climate Policy Analyst contributing to the Climate Action Tracker with a particular interest in assessing countries’ emissions trajectories and sectoral transition pathways.
+Marie-Camille is Unit lead in Climate Policy.
+Her work includes leading the country policies analysis for the 1.5°C National Pathway Explorer and contributing to the Climate Action Tracker focusing on International Shipping sector.
+She has a particular interest in assessing countries’ emissions trajectories and sectoral transition pathways.
 At Climate Analytics, Marie-Camille was previously project manager for the PAS-PNA project, focusing on science-based national adaptation planning (NAP) processes in francophone Least Developed Countries.

 - Briefing papers

 - Are the G7 pulling their weight on climate?
 Claire Fyson, Dr Matthew Gidden, Dr Andreas Geiges, Marie-Camille Attard (2021)